Color and Knowing

 Certain relationships among colors as they are displayed on the color wheel become the basis for subtle choices made by painters and other art professionals.
 Among these relationships are those of complimentary colors — opposites on the color wheel.
 Because of the quality of opposition, complimentary colors are thought to create maximum tension, such as we find in Chagall’s red/green confrontation in Fig. 3-38.
 (I and the Village, 1911) Decoration of Christmas trees with similar complimentary tension produces gaiety, and perhaps that was part of the latent content here, since Chagall celebrated his childhood in Russia.

-normally made up of one primary, an adjacent secondary and possibly one or more neighboring tertiaries (Fig. 3-39).
-Van Gogh used an analagous scheme in Mountains at St. Remy, 1889 (Fig. 3-40, overpage), an emotional transcription of nature which would be far more tense were it not for its closely-related “family” of analagous colors.
+A more restful relationship is that known as analagous, normally made up of one primary, an adjacent secondary and possibly one or more neighboring tertiaries (Fig. 3-39).
+Van Gogh used an analagous scheme in Mountains at St. Remy, 1889 (Fig. 3-40), an emotional transcription of nature which would be far more tense were it not for its closely-related “family” of analagous colors.
 (In this case, mostly blue, green and some “neutrals” to describe the earth.)

 Fig. 3-40.
 Van Gogh chose an analagous color scheme with primary blue and secondary green in his Mountains of St. Remy of 1889.
 The closely-controlled (cool) palette offsets his agitated brushwork.